Certified Copy (film): Release

 Certified Copy premiered on 18 May 2010 at the 63rd Cannes Film Festival as part of the main competition.
-It was released the following day in regular French cinemas through MK2.
+It was released the following day in French cinemas through MK2.
 The film opened in 101 venues and had an attendance of 70,876 the first week, resulting in a ninth place on the French box office chart.
 After the theatrical run's second week, the number of screens had been increased to 147 and the film climbed one position on the chart, with a total attendance of 151,152.
 The French website AlloCiné reported a final total of 240,797 admissions.

 Artificial Eye released the film in the United Kingdom on 3 September 2010.
 It grossed £77,000 from 20 screens the opening weekend and entered the British box office chart at number 20.
 The Guardian reported that this was significantly better than how Kiarostami's films usually perform in the United Kingdom.
 IFC Films acquired the rights for American distribution and Madman for Australia and New Zealand.

 During the release, the film was often billed as the director's first film to be made outside his native Iran, but in reality it was only his first dramatic feature film to be shot abroad.
 It was preceded by the 2001 documentary ABC Africa and a segment in the 2005 anthology film Tickets.
 In Iran, the film was automatically banned by the Ministry of Culture and Islamic Guidance.
 Jamal Shourjeh from the ministry's Cinematic Department explained: "Certified Copy has been produced by a non-Iranian in Italy in western culture; therefore, it should have a license for national screening".
 Iran's deputy culture minister Javad Shamaqdari later said that the film would remain banned from general screening, citing Juliette Binoche's attire in the film as the main reason, but that it would be allowed to be shown "in some private circles and universities".